neuroinformatics-unit/datashuttle/docs/source/pages/tutorials/getting_started.md

 ```

 This will create the folders, with today's date included in the session folder name.
-The `local_only` argument restricts the search to subjects and sessions in
+The `local_only` argument restricts the search for the next subject and session
-the local project folder.
+to the local project folder only.
 To also consider subjects and sessions in
-the central storage, set this to `True`.
+the central storage, set this to `False`.

 :::
 ::::

-This was a quick overview of the creating folders functionality—see [How to use Name Templates](how-to-use-name-templates)
+This was a quick overview of the creating folders—see [How to use Name Templates](how-to-use-name-templates)
-and [Create Folder Tags](how-to-create-folders2) for more detail on validation and convenience tags.
+and [How to use Create Folder Tags](how-to-create-folders2) for more detail on validation and convenience tags.

 ## Exploring folders